smirad91/SandboxAutoTests/README.md

-#How to run tests in windows
+#Setting environment windows

-To run automated test that are written in python, you need to finish some steps:
+Before running automated tests that are written in python, you need to finish 3 steps:
  1. install python 3.8
  2. install selenium
  3. set environment variables